CBD oil under the tongue

 Rubbing a balm or cream into your skin, unlike the other methods, doesn’t give you a whole-body effect.
 This is because it only goes to the cells, tissues and small blood vessels close to where you’ve applied it.
 It can have a localised effect within 25 – 45 minutes and up to 45% can reach the target area.

-Vaping CBD is the most consistently efficient method?
+Vaping CBD is the most efficient method

-Taking CBD rectally can give inconsistent results
+Taking CBD rectally gives inconsistent results

-Inserting CBD rectally is often regarded as a quick and effective way of taking it.
+Inserting CBD rectally is regarded as a quick and effective way of taking it.
 However, the speed of its effect and how much reaches your blood, depends on which of the rectal blood vessels absorb it and how the CBD is prepared.
 The effect of this method can also be reduced by health issues such as constipation and haemorrhoids.

 It is currently seen to be a better method than eating CBD, but until CBD has been specifically prepared for rectal use it is not as consistently effective as taking it sublingually or using a vape.